 National Institute of Standards and Technology (NIST) a U.S. agency that works in the area of standardization and technology conducted a study to test the modern fingerprint scanners in terms of accuracy.
 The agency tested 34 commercially available fingerprint scanners from 18 brands available across the globe.
 In the study, the agency found the best performing fingerprint recognition systems to be highly accurate – they were accurate more than 99 percent of the time.

 The study clearly shows that today’s fingerprint scanners have reached a point where their accuracy can be more than 99 percent, provided you use high-quality scanners.

 From providing enterprise-level security to businesses across the globe to making smartphones & laptops safer against unauthorized access, fingerprint technology has permeated every possible security system in use today.
 Being the oldest biometric recognition system in play, it has been well-integrated into enterprise-level security applications across industries.
 The widespread acceptance & easiness to operate coupled with cost-effectiveness provide it appreciable clout over the other under-developed biometric technologies.

 The rate of adoption of fingerprint scanners during the last couple of decades has been astonishing.
 Once stigmatized as a criminal identification method, this technology now enjoys widespread acceptance.
 One of the major factors driving the growth of fingerprint biometrics is the perfect balance of security and convenience that it offers.

 This delicate balance of convenience and security is highly dependent on fingerprint matching accuracy.
 Several studies have shown that modern fingerprint recognition systems are highly accurate.
 However, errors such as false acceptances and false rejections are still a reality for these modern fingerprint recognition devices.

-There are still challenges and limitations in terms of technology, population coverage and security, however, most these challenges can be and will be addressed at some point in future.
+There are still challenges and limitations in terms of technology, population coverage, and security, however, most of these challenges can be and will be addressed at some point in the future.